A significant portion of the Rotary Club of Los Angeles Foundation annually goes towards scholarships for high-need, high-performing LAUSD students.

 Supporting Academic Success

 Since 1970, LA5 has awarded scholarship to college-bound high school students to assist them toward achieving a college undergraduate degree.
 In that first year, LA5 gave $3,000.
 Ten years later, LA5 gave scholarships in the amount of $10,000.
-In 2020, LA5 plans to give $250,000 in total.
-For the first time, the Club plans to give $10,000 to twenty-five students graduating from schools located within the County of Los Angeles.
+In 2021, LA5 plans to give $250,000 in total.
+The Club will give $10,000 to twenty-five students graduating from schools located within the County of Los Angeles.

 Our scholarship recipients are often the first in their family to attend college, many live near the federal poverty line and in underserved neighborhoods.
 All of our scholars demonstrate an outstanding commitment to community service and share compelling stories with us about overcoming adversity.

 Naturally gifted and motivated to succeed, our scholars typically maintained an unweighted high school GPA between 3.7 and 4.0.
 LA5 scholars attend many of the country's most prestigious universities, including, Brown, Dartmouth, Harvard, MIT, Princeton, Stanford, UC Berkeley, UCLA, USC, Wellesley and Yale, among others.

 In 2019, for the first time, a former LA5-scholar joined the Club as member.
 We expect more will follow in the coming years.